oTree-org/oTree/README.md

 ### Bootstrap

-oTree comes with [Bootstrap] (http://getbootstrap.com/), a very popular library for customizing a website's user interface.
+oTree comes with [Bootstrap] (http://getbootstrap.com/), a popular library for customizing a website's user interface.

 You can use it if you want a [custom style] (http://getbootstrap.com/css/), or a [specific component] (http://getbootstrap.com/components/) like a table, alert, progress bar, label, etc. You can even make your page dynamic with elements like [popovers] (http://getbootstrap.com/javascript/#popovers), [modals] (http://getbootstrap.com/javascript/#modals), and [collapsible text] (http://getbootstrap.com/javascript/#collapse).

-Bootstrap is very easy to use and well documented.
-Usually you just need to add a ``class=`` attribute to your HTML element, and Bootstrap will take care of the rest.
+To use Bootstrap, usually you add a ``class=`` attributes to your HTML element.

 For example, the following HTML will create a "Success" alert: